Ludzie jadący na rowerach po drodze gruntowej utwardzonej pomiędzy lasem a zbiornikiem wodnym

 The rich natural world here adjoins equally interesting but little-known cultural monuments, such as unique ore houses, half-timbered churches and historic but still operating weirs – traces of the former inhabitants of these lands.

-The Trzebnica Hills are located north of Wroclaw, and despite its great diversity and multitude of monuments, it is a region of Lower Silesia that is relatively little known.
-It is mainly visited by residents of Wroclaw, enjoying short weekend trips.
-Many monuments have been preserved here, and there is no shortage of forests abundant in mushrooms and berries.
-The Trzebnica Hills are part of the nearly 200-kilometer-long Trzebnica Embankment, which also includes the Żarskie Hills, the Dałkowskie Hills, Ostrzeszowskie Hills and Twardogórskie Hills.
-The highest elevation of the Embankment is Mare Mountain (284 meters above sea level), and the Trzebnica Hills themselves are Farna Góra (257 meters above sea level), located west of Trzebnica.
-These areas obtained their formation during the Central Polish glaciation and are the remnants of heaps of sand pushed by the front of the glacier.
-Eratic boulders (erratics) brought from distant Scandinavia are common here.
-The most valuable monument of the Trzebnica Hills is the Sanctuary of Saint Jadwiga of Silesia, and one of the newest offerings is the impressive archaeological park on Winna Góra in Trzebnica
+The Trzebnica Hills are located north of Wrocław and, despite their great diversity and abundance of historical monuments, are a relatively unknown region of Lower Silesia.
+They are mainly visited by Wrocław residents taking short weekend trips.
+Many historical monuments have been preserved here, and there are also forests abundant in mushrooms and berries.
+The Trzebnica Hills are part of the nearly 200-kilometer-long Trzebnica Ridge, which also includes the Żarskie Hills, the Dałkowskie Hills, the Ostrzeszowskie Hills, and the Twardogórskie Hills.
+The highest peak of the Ridge is Kobyla Góra (284 m above sea level), while the highest peak of the Trzebnica Hills is Farna Góra (257 m above sea level), located west of Trzebnica.
+These areas were shaped during the Central Polish Ice Age and are remnants of sandbanks pushed by the glacier’s front.
+Erratic boulders brought from distant Scandinavia are common here.
+The most valuable monument in the Trzebnica Hills is the Sanctuary of Saint Jadwiga of Silesia, and one of the newest additions is the impressive archaeological park on Winna Góra in Trzebnica.

 More information about the region: dolnoslaskakrainarowerowa.pl and dbpoleca.barycz.pl